EHCP: Finding a School

 Finding a School in East Sussex

-Some mainstream settings have a specialist facility within them, for example providing additional support for children and young people with speech, language and communication difficulties or autism.
-This helps meet the needs of children with a higher level of SEND.
+Some mainstream schools have a specialist facility within them.
+These facilities provide extra support for children and young people with SEND.
+For example, speech, language and communication difficulties or Autism.

-A small number of children and young people with a significant level of needs, which cannot be met in a mainstream school or a specialist facility, may be placed in a special school.
+Some children and young people with a significant level of needs, which cannot be met in a mainstream school or a specialist facility, may be placed in a special school.

 Please note, an Education, Health and Care Plan (EHCP) is required to access special schools and specialist facilities.

-You can find more information on applying for schools in East Sussex by visiting the main East Sussex County Council website.
+You can find more information on applying for schools in East Sussex by visiting the main East Sussex County Council website:

 Special Schools and Specialist Facilities

-Mainstream Schools and Colleges
+Mainstream Schools

-Once on the directory, you can further refine your options using the filters available.
-This can include filtering results down to educational settings with a sensory room, or those with level access throughout the academic areas:
+On the directory, you can further refine your options using the filters available.
+This includes filtering results down to specific areas, age ranges and accessibility features:

 Independent and Non-Maintained Special Schools and Colleges